 There are some ways that you can try and encourage a person to get support:

-- CRAFT also explains ways to help you encourage someone to accept treatment.
-Download the CRAFT Leaflet
+- Learn about CRAFT – an evidence-based programme that explains ways to help you encourage someone into treatment.

-Sometimes the person is just not ready to listen, you know them best.
-It is also not your responsibility to convince them.
+It is not your responsibility to convince someone to get help.
 Sometimes you need to take a step back and think about yourself.
 It can be exhausting and draining caring about someone with an addiction, so don’t forget about looking after yourself.
-There are things you can do to try to get you through it, such as supporting yourself and there are also support services and resources that can help.

-If the person has asked for help and is getting support from a treatment service or programme, it’s okay to offer to stand by their side along the way, but it’s also okay to take a step back if you need to.
+If the person you care about is getting support from a treatment service or programme, it’s okay to offer to stand by their side along the way, but it’s also okay to take a step back if you need to.
 We encourage family members and friends to be part of the treatment and recovery process where appropriate but some people will want to do this on their own and refuse your help or support.
 This may be hard to take, but if this is what the person wants you should try to respect their wishes but let them know that you are there if they need you.